Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Experiments

 \subsubsection{Ablation Study.}

 The results of ablation studies are presented in Table~\ref{ablation_study}.
-Please note that one complete ICMIL fine-tuning includes 1,000,000 randomly picked instances, and only after one complete iteration will the newly trained $f(x)$ be used as guidance for next iteration.

 From Table~\ref{ablation_study}(a), we can learn that as the number of ICMIL iteration increases, the performance will also go up until reaching a stable point.
-Since the number of instances is very large in WSI datasets, we finally choose to run ICMIL one iteration for fine-tuning $g(x)$ to achieve the balance between performance gain and time consumption.
-From Table~\ref{ablation_study}(b), it is shown that our teacher-student based method outperforms the naïve "pseudo label generation" method for fine-tuning $g(x)$, which proves the effectiveness of introducing the learnable instance-level classifier $f'(x)$.
+Since the number of instances is very large in WSI datasets, we empirically recommend to choose to run ICMIL one iteration for fine-tuning $g(\cdot)$ to achieve the balance between performance gain and time consumption.
+From Table~\ref{ablation_study}(b), it is shown that our teacher-student-based method outperforms the naïve ``pseudo label generation" method for fine-tuning $g(\cdot)$, which demontrates the effectiveness of introducing the learnable instance-level classifier $f'(\cdot)$.